ubuntupunk/i3-settings/README.md

 i3 -> ~/.config/i3/
 ```
 ### Notes

+1. I salvaged an old Lenova SL500 running AntiX (Debian based) from a friend after my main machine was water-damaged.
+2.
-I setup this project during a level 9 storm in Cape Town.
+3. I setup an earlier version HackPi on Raspberry 3B+ during a level 9 storm in Cape Town.
 During a disaster, the only thing you may have, is a late model Raspberry Pi.
 Crucial to have a setup that will actually work on the Net.